NathanSandford/Chem-I-Calc/docs/user/refstars.rst

 ----------------------
 Some Chem-I-Calc users may wish to use their own spectral grids to calculate the CRLBs for additional reference stars or with alternative spectral models (e.g., with 3D, non-LTE atmospheres).
-This can be done by calling :py:class:`ReferenceSpectra <chemicalc.reference_spectra.ReferenceSpectra>` with the keyword
+This can be done by calling ``ReferenceSpectra`` with the keyword
 arguments: :code:`ref_spec_file` and :code:`ref_label_file`.
 At present, these files must be in the same format as the default
 Chem-I-Calc files (``reference_spectra_300000.h5`` and ``reference_labels.h5``).

 .. warning:: Use of custom spectral grids has  not been thoroughly tested.
-We welcome feedback and code contributions to improve this functionality (see :ref:`Contributing to Chem-I-Calc <contributing>.`)
+We welcome feedback and code contributions to improve this functionality (see :ref:`Contributing to Chem-I-Calc <contributing>`.)

 ----